SimpleQueryProtocol/sqp/README.md

 SQP - Simple Query Protocol
 ===========================
-A simple protocol to query databases. based on JSON and WebSocket.
+A simple protocol to query databases based on JSON and WebSocket.
 It's implemented as a Java client library and a proxy server that can be used to easily access SQL databases in a standardized manner.
 The proxy server is currently able to communicate with Transbase and PostgreSQL databases.

+The project started as a master thesis by Stefan Burnicki in 2015.
+Therefore it might not be stable or complete, yet.

 Structure
 ---------
 The project uses gradle as build system.
 Consequently, the project's file structure is a typical gradle structure:

 Java code can be found in `src/main/java`, while test code can be found in `src/test/java`.